 CRDN 4.8 Develop a plan to provide or develop a product, program or service that includes a budget, staffing needs, equipment and supplies.

-CRDN 4.9 Explain the process for coding and billing for nutrition and dietetics services to obtain reimbursement from public or private payers, fee-for-service and value-based payment systems.
+CRDN 4.9 Engage in the process for coding and billing for nutrition and dietetics services to obtain reimbursement from public or private payers, fee-for-service and value-based payment systems.

 Please see the following link for all DI Program Admission and Verification Requirements.

-For both tracks, NT and COM interns must submit the following:
+For both concentrations, NT and COM interns must submit the following as part of their DICAS application:

 - Completed DICAS application,